 Matches in Bern:

-On July 11, 2025, the world champions from Spain will face the Italians at 9 p.m. in Bern.
-The last and only time the two teams have met at a European Championship final round was in 1997, when Italy defeated Spain 2-1 in the semi-finals.
+On 11 July 2025, Italy will face world champions Spain in Bern at 9 p.m.
+The last and only meeting between the two teams in a European Championship final tournament had previously taken place in 1997, when Italy defeated Spain 2-1 in the semi-finals.
+This time, however, the Spanish team prevailed and won the match 3-1.

 Qualification: